Frequently Asked Questions

-At my sliding wardrobe, we never use the cheap stick on décor strips on our doors.
+At my sliding wardrobe, to divide door panels horizontally or vertically, we never use the cheap stick on décor strips on our doors.
 We only use H-bars which physically separate the panels within the door and add strength and rigidity to the door construction.
 H-bars also don't peel off after a few years as décor strips often do.
 Please see our blog on H-bars vs Décor Strips for more information.

 Are your sliding wardrobes hand made in the UK to the highest quality?

 Do you offer a wide range of designs, materials and colours for my sliding wardrobe?

 All of our sliding wardrobes consist of between 2 and 6 sliding doors.
 For every opening we supply sliding wardrobes for, there are 9 different framework and track colours and 10 different casing and internal colour over 6 different internal designs.
 For every sliding door we make there are 12 different door designs, 3 different mirror options, 9 coloured glasses and 18 woodworks and woodgrains to choose from.
 This means for every sliding door, there are literally thousands of design variations, which means we will always be able to create your perfect sliding wardrobe.

 Is your website and sliding wardrobe builder easy to use?

 We have spent years developing the technology for our 3D sliding wardrobe builder so that every decision you make is completely visual and your design and price changes at every step in real time so you can see how your sliding wardrobe will look in your room.
 Every step has been made as simple as possible, carefully thought out so that anyone within minutes can create, customise and see their perfect sliding wardrobe without confusing or overly technical questions.
 Our sliding wardrobe builder makes it fun and simple to create and price your perfect sliding wardrobe.

 Do all of your prices include VAT and free delivery in mainland UK?